Skip to the main content.

 For anyone experiencing filling accuracy issues with their product, it is recommended that you ensure that your product is being properly metered into your auger, such as with a horizontal feed screw.

-Our family of augers is able to achieve consistent accuracy within +/- 0.5% and is engineered to run perfectly with the bagger to solve and prevent these issues for coffee frac pack producers.
+Our family of coffee augers is able to achieve consistent accuracy within +/- 0.5% and is engineered to run perfectly with the bagger to solve and prevent these issues for coffee frac pack producers.

 Seal Integrity